 (g) Supplier to comply with Microsoft Policies.
 Supplier will comply with the following as applicable to the Services provided.

-(5) Any device, product, website, web-based application, cloud service, software, or content developed for or provided by or on behalf of Supplier or Supplier’s Affiliate under this Agreement must comply with all legal and Microsoft-provided accessibility requirements, including Level A and AA Success Criteria of the latest published version of the Web Content Accessibility Guidelines (“WCAG”) .
-An overview of WCAG is available here and WCAG Version 2.0 is codified as ISO/IEC 40500:2012.Back to Toolkit Sections
+(5) Any device, product, website, web-based application, cloud service, software, or content developed for or provided by or on behalf of Supplier or Supplier’s Affiliate under this Agreement must comply with all legal and Microsoft-provided accessibility requirements, including Level A and AA Success Criteria of the latest published version of the Web Content Accessibility Guidelines (“WCAG”) (External link) .
+An overview of WCAG is available here (External link) and WCAG Version 2.0 is codified as ISO/IEC 40500:2012.Back to Toolkit Sections

 22 Other Documents Incorporating WCAG into the Procurement Process